manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

-# Learning Path 1 - Lab 1 - Exercise 1 - Set up your Microsoft 365 Tenant
+# Module 1 - Lab 1 - Exercise 1 - Set up your Microsoft 365 Tenant

 In the labs for this course, you are taking on the role of Holly Dickson, Adatum Corporation's Enterprise Administrator.
+Adatum Corporation is a subsidiary of Contoso Electronics.
 Adatum does NOT have legacy, on-premises servers; therefore, you will be implementing Microsoft 365 in a cloud-only deployment.
 You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot project that tests the security, compliance, and device management features in Microsoft 365 as they relate to Adatum's business requirements.

 You have just started the pilot project; therefore, in this first lab you will set up a personalized Microsoft 365 user account for Holly that will be used throughout all the labs in this course.
 This first exercise also requires that you perform several setup tasks that will initialize your trial tenant for the remaining labs in this course.
 You must configure your trial tenant, create a personalized Global Admin user account in Microsoft 365 for Holly, configure several test users and groups that will be used throughout the remaining labs, and turn on Information Rights Management (IRM) in SharePoint Online as well as audit logging.